-The indigenous Maidu, who lived in their shadow for thousands of years, called them Esto Yamani, which means “the Middle Mountain".
+The indigenous Maidu, who lived in their shadow for thousands of years, called them Esto Yamani, which means “the Middle Mountain” and the mountains are similar to the English Lake District National Park in Great Britain.
 These Native People regarded them as a special place to be revered, a place for spiritual and physical sustenance, not a place to live and build.

 As we lead hikes high into the Sutter Buttes, we look down upon the valley floor and see development of the most fertile farmland in the world and areas that enhance the unique characteristics of the area in which we live.
 We realize that what happens outside of the Sutter Buttes also affects the Sutter Buttes themselves.
 We have expanded our area of concern and our mission and values reflect that.